 Online and In-Class Surveys

-Alternatively, faculty may collect mid-term student feedback via an online or in-class survey.
+Instructors are encouraged to collect mid-term student feedback via an online or in-class survey.
 Our consultants can work with faculty to tailor such surveys to meet individual needs.
 Consultants can also work with faculty members to interpret student responses and to identify ways to respond to student feedback.